Ectroverse/EctroverseDjango2/README.md

 6. `python manage.py collectstatic --noinput`
 7. `python manage.py generate_planets` (can take a while if its a big galaxy with a lot of planets)
-8. go to http://127.0.0.1:8000, log in as admin, and choose a race
+8. go to http://127.0.0.1:8000, log in as admin, and choose a race 8.1 you may need to go to Round Status in admin panel and add 1 entry if none are present
 9. `python manage.py generate_artefacts`
 10. `cd java`
 11. `javac *.java -d .` - if wasnt allready compiled into bytecode